FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 We have something like 300 to 400 investigations just into cartel leadership.

-Those that mark, that those cuts means more fentanyl on the street, more people dying.
+That mark, those cuts means more fentanyl on the street, more people dying.

-So the people who suffer the most are state-local law enforcement and the American people were sworn to protect.
+So the people who suffer the most are state and local law enforcement and the American people we are sworn to protect.

-And so look forward to working with Congress, but we we really need to be uh smart about what we are doing, and I think that would be a step in the wrong direction given the threat environment that we face.
+And I think that would be a step in the wrong direction given the threat environment that we face.

-You have talked at great length uh about the events of July 13.
+You've talked at great length about the events of July 13.

-There's justifiably a lot of public interest uh in the investigation, which we understand is ongoing.
+There's justifiably a lot of public interest in the investigation, which we understand is ongoing.

-Wonder if you might, if there's anything that you would like to disclose or provide to the committee or to the public that perhaps has not yet been gleaned during the course of this hearing, and just give you an opportunity.
+Wonder if you might, if there's anything that you'd like to disclose or provide to the committee or to the public that perhaps has not yet been gleaned during the course of this hearing, it just gives you an opportunity.

-And don't worry, Chad, we're gonna go back to the investigation.
+And don't worry, Chad, we're going to go to the original.

 We had some conversations with some of the members about the access to the roof and the ladder and so forth.

-Uh and our evidence response teams uh and their forensic collection uh we've now believe that the subject climbed onto the roof using some mechanical equipment uh on the ground and vertical piping on the side of the AGR building.
+And our evidence response teams and their forensic collection, we now believe that the subject climbed onto the roof using some mechanical equipment on the ground and vertical piping on the side of the AGR building.

 Oh, shit.

-One question, if the chairman might indulge me uh with just a few extra seconds.
+One question, if the chairman might indulge me with just a few extra seconds.

-And I don't know if you are familiar with that article.
+And I don't know if you're familiar with that article.

-I am trying not to use names here, but I think uh would perhaps follow up with your agency and with the Department of Justice more broadly to ensure that any individuals who are potentially facing a threat from Iran or another hostile actor and foreign nation have the resources they need to have the security available to them.
+I'm trying not to use names here, but I think would perhaps follow up with your agency and with the Department of Justice more broadly to ensure that any individuals who are potentially facing a threat from Iran or another hostile actor and foreign nation have the resources they need to have the security available to them.

-So, again, without reference to any specific individual, um I want to be very clear about this because I've I've tried to be vocal on this, but it sometimes doesn't uh get noticed as much, which is that in my view, the Iranian government has been extremely aggressive and brazen.
+So again, without reference to any specific individual, I want to be very clear about this because I've tried to be vocal on this, but it sometimes doesn't get noticed as much, which is that in my view, the Iranian government has been extremely aggressive and brazen.

-We have seen an attempt first to kidnap and then to try to murder an American dissident slash journalist who is a critic of the Iranian regime, right smack in the middle in New York City.
+We have seen an attempt first to kidnap and then to try to murder an American dissident/slash journalist who's a critic of the Iranian regime right smack in the middle in New York City.

 We have seen, as I've testified before, as Director Ratcliffe and I announced, an effort by the Iranians to target the 2020 presidential election.